tonikelope/coronapoker/docs/ec-identity-spec.md

 - **Local trojan / Ring-0 attacker on a victim's machine.** Private keys live under `<user.home>/.coronapoker/` and in JVM heap.
 A sufficiently privileged local attacker reads them.
 Out of scope.
 - **MITM during the first encounter between peers that never met before.** TOFU has no anchor on first contact.
 Mitigation is **optional, opt-in** OOB fingerprint comparison via the identicon dialog.
 Never forced, never blocking.
 - **Collusion of N-1 peers against 1 victim.** Inherent to any consensus without a trusted third party.
-The victim sees the divergent receipt in the consensus log and can refuse to settle informally.
+Divergent/missing receipts automatically block durable close, but colluders can still deny service or present one consistent dishonest view.
 - **Cross-device identity portability.** Each install generates its own keypair per nick.
 A player using the same nick on two machines will present a different pubkey on each.
 That is the natural and correct behavior.
-- **Identification by pubkey for stats/recover.** Nick remains the identifier for SQLite stats and recovery.
-No changes to the existing stats/recover schema.
+- **Identification by pubkey for stats/recover.** Nick remains the logical identity for SQLite stats and recovery.
+The balance table is migrated to exactly one row per `(id_hand, player)`.
 - **Chain recovery on mid-hand reconnection.** A peer that drops mid-hand and reconnects cannot rejoin the in-progress hand.
-Its absent receipt makes that hand close as `MISSING` for it.
+An absent receipt is classified `MISSING` and prevents durable close/advance.

 ---